raspberrypilearning/looping-sprites/en/step_2.md

 ## Choose your theme
 Now it's time to think about your project.
 What will you make?
 You need to make a Looping sprites project to change someone's mood.
 The theme and the way the sprites move is up to you.

+Get ideas for your own Looping sprites project by investigating projects created by others.
 --- task ---

-Get ideas for your own Looping sprites project by going to the [Looping sprites](https://scratch.mit.edu/studios/27014672){:target="_blank"} Scratch studio.
+Go to the [Looping sprites](https://scratch.mit.edu/studios/27014672){:target="_blank"} Scratch studio.

-Investigate the projects created by others.
-Click 'See inside' to investigate how they were made.
+Click 'See inside' to investigate how the projects were made.
 Each sprite has a different algorithm which makes each sprite's movement unique.

-**Tip:** Even professional programmers are inspired by code created by others.
+**Tip:** Professional programmers explore, and are inspired by, code created by other programmers.

 ![See inside icon](images/see_inside.png)